W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-There are yet other approaches towards two-dimensional CFT based on probabilistic tools, one crucial example being the connections between this notion, Schramm-Loewner Evolutions (SLEs) and Conformal Loop Ensembles~\cite{Sh_CLE, SW, MSW}.
-These links allowed to derive striking results for CLEs, such as exact formulas for certain CLE observables~\cite{AS_DOZZ} or for the backbone exponent for Bernoulli percolation~\cite{Backbone}.
-The explicit construction in~\cite{BJ_SLE} of a representation of the Virasoro algebra in the setting of SLE loop measures and its implications are another example of the strong interplays between probability and CFT.
+There are yet other approaches to 2d CFT based on probabilistic tools, one key example being the connections between CFT, Schramm-Loewner Evolutions (SLEs) and Conformal Loop Ensembles~\cite{Sh_CLE, SW, MSW}.
+These links allow to derive striking results for CLEs, such as exact formulas for certain CLE observables~\cite{AS_DOZZ} or for the backbone exponent for Bernoulli percolation~\cite{Backbone}.
+The construction in~\cite{BJ_SLE} of a representation of the Virasoro algebra in the setting of SLE loop measures and its implications are another example of the strong interplays between probability and CFT.